-- Higher transportation costs and lower profits for rail customers - Reduction of market options for customers - Lost economic development opportunities for EDC's and rural communities - Loss of local tax base needed to fund basic government services
+- Higher transportation costs and lower profits for rail customers - Reduction of market options for customers - Lost economic development opportunities for EDC's and rural communities - Loss of local tax base needed to fund basic government services - Increases in highway traffic accidents due to increased truck traffic

-- Increases in highway traffic accidents due to increased truck traffic - Increased road consumption/damage costs on county roads and state highways - Increased energy use and emissions
+- Increased road consumption/damage costs on county roads and state highways - Increased energy use and emissions

 NETEX is a public, non-profit entity that has been pouring revenues back into the infrastructure.
-For sixteen years, Blacklands Railroad has also been investing large sums of their revenue into the installation of ties, ballast, and repairs.
+For seventeen years, as the rail operator, Blacklands has also been investing large sums of their revenue into the installation of ties, ballast, and repairs.

 The rehabilitation of the NETEX line is necessary for further economic development in the region and continued operation of the line.
 If the line of excepted track is not rehabilitated, rail transportation of freight could certainly become uneconomical and unsafe causing rail service to cease.
-Freight traffic of any surviving businesses would have to be diverted to the region's highways, travelling some distance to (of from) a suitable bulk commodity transload facility or to (or from) the ultimate destination.
+Freight traffic of any surviving businesses would have to be diverted to the region's highways, travelling some distance to (or from) a suitable bulk commodity transload facility or to (or from) the ultimate destination.

-Local EDC's and shippers feel that at least 25% of the product scheduled for rail shipment in 2015 and beyond would be lost due to business reductions, closures or relocations based on increased transportation cost alone, and additional logistics issues would most likely increase that number to 35%.
-The remaining 75% of 2015 projected freight would be moved over to trucks and the No-Build Analysis is based on this conservative 25%/75% projection.
+Local EDCs and shippers feel that at least 25% of the product scheduled for rail shipment in 2016 and beyond would be completely lost due to business reductions, closures or relocations based on increased transportation cost alone, and additional logistics issues would most likely increase that number to 35%.
+The remaining 75% of 2016 projected freight would be moved over to trucks.
+The No-Build Analysis is based on this conservative 25/75% projection.

-A lack of sufficient revenue to overcome years of deferred maintenance is not just a NETEX problem or a Blacklands Railroad problem; it is an infrastructure investment problem that hundreds of railroads, shippers, and local public officials are dealing with all across the U.S. The answer is a concentrated maintenance effort over the whole line performed in 12 - 18 months, and then the efficiency and reliability of the line will produce higher revenues and profits.
+A lack of sufficient revenue to overcome years of deferred maintenance is not just a NETEX problem or a Blacklands problem; it is an infrastructure investment problem that hundreds of railroads, shippers, and local public officials are dealing with all across the U.S. The answer is a concentrated maintenance effort over the whole line performed in 12 - 15 months, and then the efficiency and reliability of the line will produce higher revenues and profits.
 Without this concentrated rehabilitation effort, and lack of additional financial funding options remaining for NETEX, the line could be abandoned due to poor economics and/or lack of adequate safety.
-The No-Build Scenario Benefit-cost analysis model, included with the application materials on the NETEX TIGER website at www.NETEXrail.org/tiger/, captures the increased public costs associated with diverting 75% of the 2015 projected rail carloads over-the-road via trucks.
+The No-Build Scenario Benefit-cost analysis model, included with the application materials on the NETEX TIGER Application website at www.NETEXrail.org/tiger/, captures the increased public costs associated with diverting 75% of the 2016 projected rail carloads to interstate road truck transportation and the large negative impact on the regional economy.

-As of March 2014, 2015 rail car traffic is projected to be 4,612 carloads.
+As of May 2015, 2016 rail car traffic is projected to be 4,647 carloads.
 The No-Build scenario estimates 75% of these carloads will be converted to trucks in an estimated 15,722 truckloads and shipped various distances to (or from) a transload facility, and some freight will move totally via trucks from shipper to consignee (and NETEX has seen examples of this over their 20 year history when rail service was less reliable than it is today).
-Based on the range of bulk type products currently transported by Blacklands Railroad, and the available bulk transload facilities (or lack thereof) that are within reasonable distances from the NETEX corridor, three realistic logistic alternatives have been determined to be the most likely result:
+Based on the range of bulk type products currently transported by Blacklands, and the available bulk transload facilities (or lack thereof) that are within reasonable distances from the NETEX corridor, three realistic logistic alternatives have been determined to be the most likely result: